dolittle/Documentation/Source/content/en/docs/concepts/concurrency.md

 }
 ```

-Both will handle the `CustomerCreated` and `CustomerDeleted` -events, and when the system is running normally they will perform very similarly.
-However, if there is a large back-log of unprocessed events (for example during a re-play or if the event-handler is new and has to process an existing stream of many events) the differences will show up.

-### Sequential processing

-This is the default.
-All the events in the stream will be processed in-order as they arrive.
-When running a re-play or with an existing stream of events the processing will happen one-by-one.

-### Concurrent processing

-The stream of events will be split up by the `EventSourceId` of the events, and up to 100 (in this case) of these will be processed concurrently.
+**The stream of events will be split up by the [`EventSourceId`]({{<ref "events#eventsourceid">}}) of the events**, and up to 100 (in this case) of these will be processed concurrently.
 This means that an event-stream of a million events with a thousand different event-sources will be processed 100 at a time.
 There will be one event-handler -instance per event-source.

+If you are using [Aggregates]({{< ref aggregates >}}) to commit events the `EventSourceId` will be the `EventSourceId` of the aggregate-root.
+If you are committing events directly to the [Event Store]({{< ref event_store >}}) as demonstrated in the [Getting started tutorial]({{<ref "getting_started#connect-the-client-and-commit-an-event">}}) the `EventSourceId` will be part of the call to the Event Store.

-This leads to a dramatic increase in speed of processing large streams of events, but this has some consequences you need to be aware of when writing concurrent event-handlers.
+Enabling concurrency often yields a dramatic increase in speed of processing large streams of events, but there are consequences you need to be aware of when writing concurrent event-handlers.

-## Beware
+## Consequences

-Your event-handler will no longer be a single processor moving along a stream of events, and this can give surprising results.
-You can no longer assume that something that happened "earlier" in the event-stream will have happened in your current handling-method, as it might still be waiting for processing on a different event-source-id.
+Your event-handler will no longer be a single processor moving along a stream of events, which will affect how they behave.
+You may no longer assume that something that happened "earlier" in the event-stream will have happened in your current handling-method, as it might still be waiting for processing on a different event-source-id.
 This introduces a dependency between the part of your system that inserts events (in particular the event-source and its Id), and the processing of these events.

 ### Example
 Let's illustrate with an example.